-Headlight Dimmer Switch ≣D ≣D
+Headlight Dimmer Switch

-The headlight dimmer switch (2) is used to change between the high and low beams of the headlight.
-To operate, turn the switch to HI (\equiv D) for high beam, LO (\equiv D) for low beam.
+The headlight dimmer switch (2) is used to change between the high and low beams of the headlights and to activate the assist headlight.
+To operate, turn the switch to HI (\equiv D) for high beam headlights and to activate the assist headlight.
+Turn the switch to LO (\equiv D) for low beam headlights and to deactivate the assist headlight.